vikram-offl/TelInt/README.md

 ## 📈 How It Works
 1. Upload a list of Telegram channels to monitor.
 2. Enter the keywords or company names to search for.
-3. The tool automatically connects to Telegram, scans messages, and flags suspicious posts in real-time.
+3. The tool automatically connects to Telegram, scans messages, and retrieve messages from public channels in real-time.
 4. Results are shown instantly via a clean Flask web interface.

 ---